toddheitmann/toddheitmann.com/content/blog/technology/coding-mobile.md

 To get started, check out their simple poll app [tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial01/).
 Once you walk through this, start your own project, use StackOverflow and you will see how simple this is!
 The hardest part is finding a project that you desire to see built.
 Once you find that idea, the sky is the limit!

 Questions or Comments about Django and how to get started?
-Reach out to me on twitter [@toddheitmann](https://twitter.com/toddheitmann) or [email me](mailto:me@toddheitmann.com).
+Reach out to me on twitter [@toddheitmann](https://twitter.com/toddheitmann).